First posted April 5, 2020

 As tragic as the COVID-19 pandemic is, it has its humorous moments.
 Nothing has demonstrated that more than the run on toilet paper.
 This was before the lock down, people were still going to work.
 What is this thing about toilet paper?
 That question would then be repeated by news anchors and comedians, and it has since become fuel for silly postings on social media.
 My favorite photo shows guys sitting at a gaming table with rolls of toilet paper instead of chips.

 There is absolutely no logical reason for a run on toilet paper.
 Even with the lock down in place, people can still go to the grocery store.
-Maybe there are thousands of people out there that have not yet discovered that the best way to get through an episode of diarrhea is a good magazine and some patience.
+Maybe there are thousands of people out there that have not yet discovered that the best way to get through an episode of diarrhea is a good magazine, some patience and a robust exhaust fan.

 The shelves emptied in the soup section – but Fred Meyer had cases of creamy chicken soup on sale!
 On sale!
 And nobody would buy it!
 I am on a low cholesterol diet, so cream is out.
 But otherwise I can’t really see the difference here.
 The run on chicken soup also shows the grand tradition of treating the flu with chicken soup.
 Yet, remaining virtually untouched, were the ingredients of chicken soup: chicken broth, chicken breast, celery, onions and carrots.
 Sprinkle in some pasta or rice and you are done.